 Network connectivity

-Once you have deployed your agent, the next step is to choose a DataSync service endpoint and activate your agent in your AWS account and region.
+Once you have deployed your agent, the next step is to choose an AWS DataSync service endpoint and activate your agent in your AWS account and region.
 The endpoint will determine the network connectivity you need to enable between your agent and AWS.
-For more information, refer to https://docs.aws.amazon.com/datasync/latest/userguide/datasync-network.html.
+For more information, refer to the latest user guide network documentation.

-In addition to connectivity between your agent and AWS, the following network ports must be opened between the DataSync agent and your Hadoop cluster:
+In addition to connectivity between your agent and AWS, the following network ports must be opened between the AWS DataSync agent and your Hadoop cluster:

 The NameNode metadata service port (IPC port) used for file system metadata operations.
 This is configured in core-site.xml, either using fs.default or fs.default.name, depending upon your Hadoop distribution.